amanrose/GlobalAzureBootcamp2018/DeveloperLab/README.md

 # Developer Lab Materials
-### These labs will help you learn Azure Funcations and Azure Logic Apps
+We will be going through 2 labs to help you learn Azure Funcations and Logic Apps.
+Once you have gone through both, we'll have a challenge for you.